lowrycito/handbook/pages/study-manual-general-handbook-32-repentance-and-membership-councils.md

 **DETERMINING THE SETTING FOR HELPING A PERSON REPENT**

+32.5

+## Settings for Helping a Person Repent

 After becoming aware that a member has committed a serious sin, a bishop or stake president takes steps to protect others.
 He also seeks the guidance of the Holy Ghost in determining the setting for helping the person repent and draw closer to the Savior.

+32.5.1

+### Overview of the Settings

 The following table lists three settings for helping a person repent.
 It also summarizes some of the considerations for leaders when deciding which setting to use.

+Settings for Helping a Person Repent

 | Setting | Some Considerations (see also [32.7](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number39-p177#title_number39 "/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number39-p177#title_number39")) |
 | --- | --- |